marlonbernardes/awesome-berlin/en/pages/working.md

 There are two ways of obtaining your Tax Id:

   1. Simply wait until you receive it by email.
 This number will be automatically generated and sent to you between 2 to 4 weeks after you've done your address registration.
-  1. If you can't wait 2 to 4 weeks to get your Tax Id, you can go directly to the *Finanzamt* of your district (tip: use google to find the address) and ask for it.
+  2. If you can't wait 2 to 4 weeks to get your Tax Id, you can go directly to the *Finanzamt* of your district (tip: use google to find the address) and ask for it.
 Take your passport with you.
 Differently from the Bürgeramt, usually there are no lines in the *Finanzamt* and you do not need to go early.
 Please note that you should wait at least one week after your address registration before you go to the *Finanzamt*, as this number takes some days to be generated.

+If you have already completed the above steps before, but then lost the number, you can request it online: [https://www.bzst.de/DE/Steuern_National/Steuerliche_Identifikationsnummer/ID_Eingabeformular/ID_Node.html](https://www.bzst.de/DE/Steuern_National/Steuerliche_Identifikationsnummer/ID_Eingabeformular/ID_Node.html).

 ### Tips